Healthdirect Free Australian health advice you can count on.

 How is retinitis pigmentosa treated?

-Currently, there is no known cure or standard treatment for retinitis pigmentosa.
-However, there is ongoing research into stem cell and gene therapy.
+There is no cure or standard treatment for retinitis pigmentosa.
+There is ongoing research into stem cell and gene therapy.

 Resources and support